Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 Oklahoma State Stats and Trends

-- So far this season, the Cowboys have been installed as favorites by a 3.5-point margin or more four times and are 3-1 ATS in those matchups.
+- This season, the Cowboys have an against the spread record of 3-1 in their four games as a favorite of 3.5 points or more.

-- Oklahoma State's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Oklahoma State's games this year have gone over the total in three out of seven opportunities (42.9%).

 - This year, the Cowboys put up 6.5 more points per game (29.4) than the Mountaineers allow (22.9).

-- When Oklahoma State records more than 22.9 points, it is 4-1 against the spread and 6-0 overall.
+- Oklahoma State is 4-1 against the spread and 6-0 overall this season when the team records more than 22.9 points.

-- When Oklahoma State amasses over 365.1 yards, the team is 4-0 against the spread and 5-0 overall.
+- Oklahoma State is 4-0 against the spread and 5-0 overall when the team piles up over 365.1 yards.

-- This year, the Cowboys have turned the ball over nine times, one more than the Mountaineers' takeaways (8).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.